Staggered time discretization in finitely-strained heterogeneous visco-elastodynamics with damage or diffusion in the Eulerian frame: The staggered time discretization

 By \eq{Euler-small-converge-strong-E} and \eq{Euler-small-converge-strong-xi} and by the continuity and boundedness of $\mathscr{T}_\lambda,\mathscr{L}_\lambda:\varOmega\times\R^{3\times3}\to\R^{3\times3}$, we can pass to the limit in the nonlinear terms:

-This already allows for passing to the limit in \eq{Euler-large-visco-ED+discr}.
-While the limit passage in \eq{Euler-large-visco-ED+0discr} is simple due to (\ref{Euler-small-converge}b,c), the limit passage in the quasilinear momentum equation \eq{Euler-large-visco-ED+1discr} is a bit more technical.
-Using the monotonocity of the operator $\vv\mapsto{\rm div}({\rm div}(\HYPER|\nabla^2\vv|^{p-2}\nabla^2\vv) -\bbD\strain(\vv))$ with the boundary conditions \eq{Euler-small-BC-hyper} and using \eq{Euler-large-visco-ED+1discr} tested by $\ovetau{-}\wt\vv$, we obtain
+This already allows for passing to the limit in \eq{EUL-L-visco-ED+discr}.
+While the limit passage in \eq{EUL-L-visco-ED+0discr} is simple due to (\ref{Euler-small-converge}b,c), the limit passage in the quasilinear momentum equation \eq{EUL-L-visco-ED+1discr} is a bit more technical.
+Using the monotonicity of the operator $\vv\mapsto{\rm div}({\rm div}(\HYPER|\nabla^2\vv|^{p-2}\nabla^2\vv) -\bbD\strain(\vv))$ understood, of course, in the weak formulation together with the boundary conditions \eq{Euler-small-BC-hyper} and using \eq{EUL-L-visco-ED+1discr} tested by $\ovetau{-}\wt\vv$, we obtain